bluwy/whyframe/docs/src/pages/docs/integrations/docusaurus.md

 ```

 Start your app with `npm run dev` and watch `Hello world!` rendered within the `iframe` as-is!

+To customize the default `iframe` content, the [StackBlitz demo](/new/docusaurus) has an example of setting up a `/frames/basic` page.

 Check out [Features](/docs/features) for more things you can do with `whyframe`.